 Participation in the bridging course is optional.
-If you are unable to attend the course, it is strongly recommended that you work through the materials yourself.
-If there are too many registrations, we may not be able to enable all students to take part in the exercises.
+If you are unable to attend the course, it is strongly recommended that you work through the material yourself.
+If there are too many registrations, we may not be able to give all students the opportunity to take part in the exercises.

 If you have any questions, please contact the person responsible for the preparatory course for computer science, Sebastian Böhne, at firstname.lastname@example.org.